g3n/g3nd/README.md

 At the upper right corner is located the `Control` folder, which when clicked shows some controls which can change the parameters of the current demo.
+To run G3ND at fullscreen press `Alt-F11` or start it using the `-fullscreen` command line flag.

 To exit the program press ESC or close the window.